 Citrus vinaigrette recipe

-Citrus vinaigrette is a vibrant dressing that tantalizes taste buds with its harmonious blend of zesty citrus fruits, smooth oils, and tangy vinegar.
-The primary flavors come from fresh citrus juices, which provide a balance of acidity and sweetness.
+Citrus vinaigrette is a vibrant dressing with a harmonious blend of zesty citrus fruits, smooth oils, and tangy vinegar.
+It is known for its bright, tangy, and slightly sweet taste.
+These flavors make it a popular choice for enhancing salads, vegetables, and grain bowls.

 Citrus Vinaigrette